ChernyshovYuriy/Robocar/README.md

 The goal of this project is to link together different types of sensors and try to manage those through software.
 Obtained experience can be applied to different tasks of everyday life, for instance house keeping or garden keeping robots, robots which can handle factory related tasks, suach as load or unload cargo, etc ...

-Computational unit is based on Raspberry Pi 3, programming language is Python.
+Computational unit is based on Raspberry Pi 3, programming language is Python 3.

 Robocar consists of: